mcpython4-coding/Documentation/mcpython/rendering/window.md

     class Window extends pyglet.window.Window if "--no-window" not in sys.argv else NoWindow

         function __init__(self, *args, **kwargs)

+            creates an new window-instance
+            :param args: args send to pyglet.window.Window-constructor
+            :param kwargs: kwargs send to pyglet.window.Window-constructor

-            variable G.window
+            variable G.window - write window instance to globals.py for sharing

             variable self.exclusive
                 Whether or not the window exclusively captures the mouse.

             variable self.flying
-                When flying gravity has no effect and speed is increased.
+                When flying gravity has no effect and speed is increased. todo: move to player

             variable self.strafe
                 Strafing is moving lateral to the direction you are facing,